List of sovereign states and dependent territories in Oceania: Boundaries of Oceania

 The boundary between Southeast Asia and Oceania is not clearly defined.
 For political reasons, the United Nations considers the boundary between the two regions to be the Indonesian–Papua New Guinean border.
 Papua New Guinea is occasionally considered Asian as it neighbours Indonesia, but this is rare, and it is generally accepted to be part of Oceania.
-Biogeographically and geologically, Papua and West Papua provinces are parts of Oceania.
+Geologically, the six Indonesian provinces in Western New Guinea and Aru Islands in Maluku Province are parts of the Australian continental shelf.
+Biogeographically, the Wallace line separates Asia from Wallacea, a transitional zone, while the Lydekker line separates it from Australia.
+Weber Line is the midpoint, at which Asian and Australian fauna and flora are approximately equally represented.

 Likewise, there is also no clearly defined boundary between Latin America and Oceania; the mostly uninhabited oceanic Pacific islands near Latin America have been considered by some as part of Oceania, both historically and in present-day times.
 Nearly all of these islands have become politically associated with the Americas, but none lie on the respective tectonic plates of those continents, nor were any inhabited by Indigenous peoples of the Americas during the pre-Columbian era.
 Some share strong biogeographical affinities to geopolitical Oceania.
 The Malay Archipelago has historically been associated with Oceania, however, very few present-day definitions include it as part of Oceania.
 The Malay Archipelago lies on the continental shelf of Asia; Christmas Island and Cocos (Keeling) Islands (both adjacent to the Malay Archipelago) lie on the Australian tectonic plate, and are not politically associated with Asia.
 The Bonin Islands, which have been politically integrated into Japan, are not geologically associated with the Asian continent, and are biogeographically within Micronesia.